aws-samples/eks-workshop-developers/website/docs/containers/java/build-image.md

 }' | jq
 ```

-Switch back to the initial terminal and stop the application with `Ctrl+C`.
+Switch back to the Java application terminal window, and stop the application with Ctrl+C.

 ## Conclusion